AYOUBELATTMANIA/classwms/CONTRIBUTING.md

-# CLASSWS Community Contribution Guidelines
+# CLASSWMS Community Contribution Guidelines

-Welcome to the CLASSWS project!
+Welcome to the CLASSWMS project!
 We appreciate your interest in contributing to our MATLAB GUI project.
 To ensure a smooth and productive collaboration, please review the following guidelines before making contributions.

 ## How to Contribute